dougm/jets3t/README.txt

 The configuration files include:

+- jets3t.properties: Low-level toolkit configuration.
 - synchronize.properties: Properties for the Synchronize application
 - uploader.properties: Properties for the Uploader application
-- jets3t.properties: Low-level toolkit configuration.
+- cockpitlite.properties: Properties for the CockpitLite application
 - mime.types: Maps file extensions to the appropriate mime/content type.
   For example, the "txt" extension maps to "text/plain".
-- commons-logging.properties: Which logging implementation to use.
+- commons-logging.properties: Defines which logging implementation to use.
 - log4j.properties: When Log4J is the chosen logging implementation, these settings control how much logging information is displayed, and the way it is displayed.
+- simplelog.properties: When SimpleLog is the chosen logging implementation, these settings control the logging information that is displayed.

 * JAR files